Shopify/app_profiler/README.md

 AppProfiler::Server.start!
 ```

-The default duration, for requests without a duration parameter, can also be
+The default duration (in seconds), for requests without a duration parameter, can also be
 set via the railtie config.

 ```
-AppProfiler.server.duration
+AppProfiler.server.duration = 30
+# OR
+Rails.application.config.app_profiler.server_duration = 30
 ```

 The server supports both TCP and Unix sockets for its transport.
 It is